Pratham-Mishra225/Finweave/README.md

 Installation
 Prerequisites
-Python 3.12.x (recommended for compatibility and stability) Git
+1)Python 3.12.x (recommended for compatibility and stability) 2)Git
-A valid Groq API key for AI features
+3)A valid Groq API key for AI features

 Setup Steps
 1)Clone the Repository